-An automatic transfer can be set up to move money from checking to savings once a month, weekly, or on whatever schedule works for you and your monthly cash flow.
+How often you move money from your checking to your savings is essentially up to you.
+To make it easy, you can set up an automatic transfer to shift money from checking to savings once a month, weekly, or on whatever schedule works for you and your monthly cash flow.
 These transfers are predictable and can be budgeted for, and you can make changes at any time.

 How much money do I need to open another bank account?

 However, you can also open a bank account with no money.
-There is no minimum deposit requirement when you open a Chime online banking account, for instance, so you can put as little (or as much!) in your account as you’d like.
+There’s no minimum deposit requirement when you open a Chime checking account, for instance, so you can put as little (or as much!) in your account as you’d like.